maitreyeewashere/maitreyeewashere.github.io/_pages/about.md

 <span id="contact"></span>
 ## Contact

-Feel free to reach me at [maitreyeesar@gmail.com](mailto:maitreyeesar@gmail.com) or find me on the links in the sidebar.
+If we have similar interests and you want to talk, feel free to reach me at [maitreyeesar@gmail.com](mailto:maitreyeesar@gmail.com) or find me on the links in the sidebar.
+You can find my other social links on the sidebar!